Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Spectroscopy

 \section{Spectroscopy}

-Along with photometric information, we also calculate synthetic spectra for our model.
+Along with photometric information, we also present synthetic spectra for our model.
 Figures~\ref{fig:specp}, \ref{fig:spec+6}, and \ref{fig:spec+14} show the emerging angle-averaged spectrum (upper panels) at peak light, $6\,\mathrm{d}$ post-peak and $12\,\mathrm{d}$ post-peak, along with a breakdown into the photon interactions that shape the spectrum.
 The emerging spectrum in the top halves of panels is broken down into the contributions of the 14 most abundant sources of emission that created the photon packets, with colours indicating the ion or process involved in the last interaction.
+To obtain an angle-averaged spectrum, we construct the spectrum from emerging Monte Carlo packets in any direction, as with the angle-averaged light curves.
 The bottom halves of the panels show the flux distribution before the last interaction event, which provides an indication for strong scattering or absorption from these wavelength regions.

 The most notable feature in the spectra is the prominent Mg~II peak at \wl{2}{800}, the same strong line found in the more extreme ultra-stripped supernova model used in our previous work in 2D \citep{Maunder2024}.
 Aside from that, the spectra do not yet show other clearly identifiable P Cygni lines as one would normally expect from Type Ib/c's, but there are some features that can be distinctly associated with specific ions.
 Compared to the 2D model of \citet{Maunder2024}, some familiar lines from Type Ib/c spectra \emph{do} appear in this new model with higher ejecta mass, even though they still differ in detail from observed events.
 There is another weak Mg~II feature in the optical at \wl{4}{600} which becomes prominent at later times after peak, and some other Mg features in the infrared also become more prominent with time.
 As found in our previous work, much of the emission comes from iron group elements, namely vanadium, titanium, chromium, iron, and cobalt.
 More interesting is the presence of C~I, C~II, Si~II and O~I lines, which had not appeared as strongly or as early in \citet{Maunder2024}, or had not appeared at all.